Esteves4/Smartbee/Nodes/gateway/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your arduino for development and testing purposes.
+These instructions will get you a copy of the project up and running on your Raspberry Pi for development and testing purposes.

 ### Prerequisites

 ```
-The Arduino IDE

-Microcontroller: ...........
-Arduino nano
+Raspberry Pi + Raspbian (version: 9 stretch were used)
 Sensors: ...................
-DHT22, Microfone, Load Sensors, HX711
+DHT22
 RF transceiver/receiver: ... nRF24L01
 ```